r26D/FabMo-Engine/README.md

 [API Documentation](http://fabmo.github.io/FabMo-Engine/api)

 ## Quick Start
-1. Install nodejs - The officially supported version is v0.12.7  - Newer versions *do not work at this time*
+1. Install nodejs - The officially supported version is v0.12.7  - Newer versions *do not work at this time* (Use https://github.com/creationix/nvm to set it to the specific version - a .nvmrc is in the project)
 1. Check out the source code https://github.com/ShopBotTools/FabMo-Engine.git
 1. From inside the source directory, install all of the engine dependencies with `npm install`
 1. Create the engine data directory at `/opt/fabmo` or `C:\opt\fabmo` if you're on windows.
 Set the permissions on this directory so that the user running the engine can read/write to it.